Siege of Colchester: The battle

 Lord Arthur Cappell fighting inside the walls of Colchester with Colchester Castle in the background.
 A later painting by Abraham Cooper (1787–1868).

 The Royalists defended their position by placing troops on the outskirts of the town on Maldon Road, from where the Parliamentary army was approaching.
-The battle was fiercely fought as Barkstead's infantry attacked and were repulsed three times, the Royalists being well protected behind the hedges that lined the road.
-Finally the Parliamentary cavalry, significantly outnumbering the Royalist's horses, overwhelmed the Royalist flanks and the infantry were forced to retreat to behind the town's walls.
-Barkstead's pursuing men followed in through the gates, until a well planned counter-attack by Royalist infantry and cavalry routed them.
+The terrain outside of the town walls was thick with orchards and hedgerows, providing good cover for the defending forces.
+The battle was fiercely fought as Barkstead's infantry attacked and were repulsed three times.

+After inflicting significant casualties upon the attackers, the Royalists withdrew behind the town's walls.
+Barkstead's pursuing men followed in through the gates, where they encountered an ambush; Lucas had positioned his artillery and musketeers to fire on the gate, and his cavalry to strike after the initial volley.
+The Parliamentarians were driven from the town, suffering around a hundred casualties.

 Fairfax continued to attack and it was not until midnight that he finally called a halt and had to resign himself to the failure to take the town by storm.
 In the battle he had lost between 500 and 1,000 men while recorded Royalist losses were 30 men and two officers.
 This is almost certainly a gross underestimate of Royalist losses.